SerenityOS/serenity/Base/usr/share/man/man1/FontEditor.md

 Metadata and unicode blocks can be turned on or off via ` Menu -> View ` option.
 Unicode block filters only what to display contained within the range of the block.
 Basic Latin covers 000-007F, Latin-1 Supplement covers 0080-00FF, Latin Extended-A covers 0100-017F and so on and so forth.
 Global search for a glyph is affected when a certain block is currently selected.
 Only by selecting ` Show All ` will the global glyph search work as expected.
 So make it a habit of confirming that Show All is active before searching for a glyph.

 ### The status bar
 The status bar displays additional information describing what each menu entry and toolbar icon does.
 It identifies the unicode value of the glyph currently under the cursor.
 It shows the glyph's visual representation (if available), description and dimensions.
+The right-most segment displays the code point range of the currently selected Unicode Block.
+Clicking this segment will toggle the display of the Unicode Block list.
 Second only to the glyph editor window, the status bar is your next best friend on your path to becoming a font master.

 ### Create New Font
 ![](FontEditor_New_Font.png)